pvico/RX-Dual-Power/README.md

 When the model is powered off, the current consumed should be minimal<sup>9</sup>.

 <sub><sup>8</sup>If this is inconvenient due to the PCB location in the model, you still have the option of disconnecting **both** power sources from the PCB.</sub><br/>
 <sub><sup>9</sup> Less than 100µA.
 Powering off is achieved by the MCU setting both CTL1 and CTL2 lines to high so that all 4 MOSFET's will be closed and virtually no current will be drawn by the receiver and servos.
 The LED's are off.
 The STM32 MCU will enter STOP mode drawing only a few micro-amps.
-The only remaining currents are due to the quiescent currents of the LTC4412's (about 20µA total), HT7533 (< 5µA), AH180 (< 15µA) and the high value resistances associated with the voltage sensors (about 10µA total).</sub><br/>
+The only remaining currents are due to the quiescent currents of the LTC4412's (about 20µA total), HT7533 regulator (< 5µA), AH180 hall effect sensor (< 15µA) and the high value resistances associated with the voltage sensors (about 10µA total).</sub><br/>

 ## S.Port reporting